Skip to main content

 GrantPipe vs Instrumentl is not really a contest between two versions of the same product.
 It is a decision about which part of the grant workflow is failing today.

-Where Instrumentl wins
+Where Instrumentl still fits

 Instrumentl is the stronger choice when the organization needs more qualified opportunities, better funder research, cleaner application workflow, and clearer award tracking.
 If your development team keeps saying the same thing, “we need more viable prospects and a better way to manage applications,” Instrumentl is aligned with that need.